Thinkofname/steven-go/CONTRIBUTING.md

   (touching two different packages for example)
 * Commit messages should be in the form `packagename: commit message` where the commit message should be in lower case (exluding acronyms like HTTP and JSON)
-* For the commit messages the root package `github.com/thinkofdeath/steven` is referred to as `steven`
+* For the commit messages the root package `github.com/thinkofdeath/phteven` is referred to as `phteven`
-* In the case where multiple packages are touched and it doesn't make sense to split the commits the package names can be seperated in a list via a comma e.g. `render,steven: commit message`
+* In the case where multiple packages are touched and it doesn't make sense to split the commits the package names can be seperated in a list via a comma e.g. `render,phteven: commit message`
 * The code must work on Linux, Windows and Mac unless its in a platform specific area file (with a build tag or file extension)